Performance Management

 Give employees the opportunity to reflect on their performance and provide self-assessments.
 This empowers them to take ownership of their development while giving you insight into how they perceive their strengths and areas for improvement.

 Employee self-assessments also offer a counterbalance to your viewpoint, Caitlin says, since managers can’t see every employee at all times.
 Similarly, feedback from peers rounds out and balances performance reviews.
-According to our 2023 State of Performance Enablement report, employees are more likely to perceive performance reviews as fair when peers also participate.
+Peer participation specifically strengthens perceived fairness, and the Betterworks 2026 State of Performance Enablement Report confirms this is a persistent driver of review credibility across organization sizes.

 3 elements of a good employee performance review